 Whatever your project, controlling noise and vibration can be critical to success.
 Perfecting the acoustics in a concert hall.
 Making it easier for students to concentrate in class.
 Limiting uncomfortable sway in tall buildings.
 Protecting industrial workers from hearing loss.
 Keeping sensitive medical imaging equipment rock steady.
 Complying with national or local regulations.
 Preventing your construction activity from damaging nearby structures.
-We’ve got the expertise you need for all of these, and more.
+We have the expertise you need for all these and more.

 We apply tried-and-true techniques and innovative methods to a full spectrum of architectural and forensic acoustics services.

-Vibration Testing, Monitoring and Control.
-We measure and analyze the structural vibration profile of sources that could affect your project, from roads and subways to HVAC equipment, human activity and wind.
+Vibration testing, monitoring and control.
+We measure and analyze the structural vibration profiles of sources that could affect your project, from roads and subways to HVAC equipment, human activity and wind.

-Forensic Noise and Vibration Testing.
+Forensic noise and vibration testing.
 Dealing with unwanted or objectionable noise?
-We quantify it, and find its source and recommend fixes.
+We quantify it, find its source and recommend fixes.
 Need a specialized monitoring system?
-We can do that, too.
+We can do that too.

 Surprising as it may seem, the effect of people walking around is one of the most challenging sources of disruptive movement.
 It’s hard to predict.
 It can impair the performance of sensitive equipment like MRIs and electron microscopes.
 It can make sitting at a desk or sleeping in a bed uncomfortable.